 Good assessments always begin with the specifications of clear, measurable, and specific objectives.
-Assessments are created to measure a candidate's skills, knowledge, and command on the respective domains.
-Interview Mocha provides a super easy assessment tool to assess candidates through its quality tests on various skills.
+Assessments are created to measure candidate's skills, knowledge, and command on the respective domains.

-We have listed down some of the Best Assessment Creation Practices that will help you in getting the most of the software while enhancing candidate experience at the same time.
+We have listed down some of the Best Assessment Creation Practices that will help you in creating perfect assessments while enhancing candidate experience at the same time.

 Assessments, though are a tool to assess candidate’s skill should not be laborious and boring.
 Compact assessments with a dash of fun are always well received by candidates.
 Cognitive effort is a limited resource and more often than not, pre-employment assessments are all about applying your cognitive ability to the fullest.
 In these circumstances, the quality and length of assessments play an important role.
 An assessment of 15 minutes with 10 MCQs (Multiple Choice Questions) is likely to have a high ratio of attempts by candidates rather than an assessment of 60 minutes with 100 MCQs.
 An assessment with a balanced question to time ratio augurs well for the candidate attempting it.